POETSII/pml/doc/manual.md

 this algorithm in a single code block is more convenient than splitting it into two (receive and send) parts that communicate through device state.

-The `simple` template provides a simpler programming model to accommodate applications where messages do not signify state updates (e.g. network traversal, stream processing, combinatorial solvers).
+The `simple` model provides a simpler programming interface to accommodate applications where messages do not signify state updates (e.g. network traversal, stream processing, combinatorial solvers).
 It uses state-based software buffers to enable message receive handlers to queue outgoing messages for delivery, removing the need to communicate with send handlers via state.
-Since send handlers are not longer required, the template does away with them completely and lets users code the application as a set of receive handlers.
+Since send handlers are not longer required, the model does away with them completely and lets users code the application as a set of receive handlers.
 This model is not necessarily the most suitable for _all_ applications, but is particularly convenient for _some_.